Agathon006/Dream-diary-project/README.md

 ## Instruction for launching this project

-1. Install all needed server dependencies:
+1. Install all needed dependencies:
    `npm install`
-1. Run the json-server (back app):
+1. Run the json-server (back app), your server must work on [localhost:3000](http://localhost:3000):
    `npx json-server db.json`
 1. Run the front app with some server (you can use [MAMP](https://www.mamp.info/en/windows/) for example).
 Attention: do not use LiveServer from VS Code for this as it can cause problems with POST / PUT / DELETE requests to the server.